hadabr/linstrider-tarot-oracle/README.md

  Learn about each card layouts.
  Sort cards into the layouts face down and click them to turn them over.
  I can get self reflection questions based on my card results.
- I am pleased by the user experience.
+ We are pleased by the user experience.
 The app is both attractive and intuitive to use.

 ### Additional Specifications:
  - Create a library of Tarot cards and write a function that randomly presents them.